edion-org/edion-org.github.io/index.md

 Alternatively, the student may choose to retake the exam with a different set of questions.

 ### Plagiarism detection
-For written assignments, a plagiarism detection mechanism is a requirement.
+For written assignments, a plagiarism-detection mechanism is a requirement.

-In contrast to plagiarism detectors already on the market (e.g. Turnitin), on Edion, plagiarism detection relies on the IPFS knowledge ledger to sort through all the learning materials and past assignment submissions.
+In contrast to plagiarism detectors already on the market (e.g., Turnitin), on Edion, plagiarism detection relies on the IPFS knowledge ledger to sort through all the learning materials and past assignment submissions.

 Additionally, the detector parses the clearnet just like the proprietary alternatives.

 ### Exercise generation
 Some exercises and problems may get generated at the time of access.
-For example, exercises that test for knowledge of physics equations, worded mathematical application exercises, exercises relating to chemical reactions, etc.
+For example, exercises that test for knowledge of physics equations, worded mathematical application exercises, exercises that relate to chemical reactions, etc.

-Skeletons for such problems will be hosted on the IPFS network (layer 0), while the final exercises get generated in contracts (layer 1).
+Skeletons for such exercises will be hosted on the IPFS network (layer 0), while the final exercises get generated in contracts (layer 1).

 ### Gamification
 Edion tokenomics rely heavily on the gamification properties of the system.
 For students, the Edion token gets earned in proportion to the quality of submitted assignments, block completion and examination scores.
 For educators, the Edion token gets paid for submitted learning materials, marking and mentoring.
 Along with the token payments, both types of accounts get exposed to a level-up system, badges, and leaderboards based on location, study categories and age.
 Tokens may get spent on in-game avatar customization or get withdrawn.